Skip to main content

 A session of back-and-forth dialogue between a user and a Digital Twin.
 Conversations maintain context and history, can be named for easy reference, and are stored for future retrieval.

-Real-time speech-to-speech conversation with a Digital Twin, supporting 99+ languages.
-Powered by two voice providers: OpenAI GPT-Realtime (low-latency, client-side voice selection, full tool calling and MCP support) or ElevenLabs (custom voice clones, dashboard-managed voices).
+Real-time speech-to-speech conversation with a Digital Twin, in many languages.
+Powered by four voice providers: OpenAI GPT-Realtime (low-latency, client-side voice selection, full tool calling and MCP support), Gemini Live (Google’s native multimodal audio with real-time tool calling and noise reduction), xAI Voice Agent (Grok-powered voice with tool calling and 5 built-in voices), or ElevenLabs (custom voice clones, dashboard-managed voices).
+A Digital Twin can also appear as a talking avatar during Convo Mode.
 The voice provider is configured per-instance in Configuration.
 See Convo Mode for usage details.

 The currency that powers AI interactions on the Praxis platform.
-Credits are consumed with each request based on complexity (typically 1-2 credits per interaction) and never expire.
+Credits are consumed with each request based on the tokens processed (roughly 1 credit per 10,000 tokens, with a 1-credit minimum per call) and never expire.
 Credits can be pooled at the instance level or managed individually per user.
 Models that support caching (Claude, GPT-5) can reduce credit consumption by reusing previously processed context — savings are shown in the Dialogue Report Card.
 See Plans and Credits for pricing and Credit Optimization for saving tips.

 D